bernandotorrez/express_api_starter/readme.md

 Installation Instruction

 1. Install XAMPP / LAMPP
+2. run "npm install"
-2. Install Redis (for Linux) or Memurai (for Windows) (Server-Side Cache)
+3. Install Redis (for Linux) or Memurai (for Windows) (Server-Side Cache)
-3. Running Both XAMPP / LAMPP and Redis (if not, there will be error while running this Rest API)
+4. Running Both XAMPP / LAMPP and Redis (if not, there will be error while running this Rest API)

 Adding new Table also Model?
 1. run "npx sequelize-cli model:generate --name User --attributes [table field:table data type] (separates with comma)